Everything you need to know about Disney Plus Day

 - Festivities include sweet deals and new content for Disney+ subscribers.

-The Walt Disney Company recently announced it will celebrate the inaugural Disney+ Day on Friday, Nov.
+The Walt Disney Company recently announced it would celebrate the inaugural Disney+ Day on Friday, Nov.
 12. As part of the global celebration, Disney+ subscribers will gain access to a ton of new content across the streaming service's Disney, Pixar, Marvel, Star Wars, National Geographic, and Star brands.
 But what does that mean for current and new subscribers?
 Here's the rundown.

 What is Disney+ Day?

 The first-ever Disney+ Day will commemorate the second anniversary of the Disney+ streaming service.
 It will be celebrated both online and at Disney Parks and Resorts around the world.
-Among other things, the festivities will include the rollout of fan-favorite classics and brand-new original programming on the platform.
+Among other things, the festivities will include the rollout of fan-favorite classics and brand-new original programming from Disney-owned brands on the platform.
+You can also expect talent from series and movies across ABC, Disney Channel, ESPN, ESPN+, Freeform, FX, and Hulu to get in on the fun.

 "The inaugural Disney+ Day will be a grand-scale celebration of our subscribers across the entire company," Bob Chapek, Chief Executive Officer for The Walt Disney Company, said in an official statement about the event.
 "This day of appreciation brings to life our mission to entertain, inform, and inspire fans and families around the globe through the power of unparalleled storytelling, and will become an annual tentpole event to be amplified across our global businesses."

-The Disney+ Day celebration will also feature a variety of photo opportunities, character moments at Disney Parks on Nov.
-12, as well as special deals on shopDisney.com exclusive to Disney+ subscribers.
+As part of the Disney+ Day celebration, Disney+ subscribers will gain exclusive access to a variety of photo opportunities and character moments at Disney Parks and on Disney Cruise Line ships on Nov.
+12, as well as special deals on shopDisney.com.

 What does it mean for you?